 - Check if the table is available in the database schema.

 - Check the name of the tables is followed by the naming convention.

 - Check the name of the columns as per the specification document.

 - Check the data types of the columns.

 - Check the size of the columns in the tables.

 - Check null field values accepted columns.

-When writing test cases, it’s important to be as clear and concise as possible.
-Make sure your scenarios are well thought out and that all steps are included.
+It’s important to be as clear and concise as possible when writing test cases.
+Ensure your scenarios are well thought out and all steps are included.
 Always double-check your work to avoid any errors.
-These tips will help you write better test cases and improve your database testing process overall.
+These tips will help you write better test cases and improve your database testing process.

-If you found any missed test cases, then feel free to drop the test case in the comment section so that it will help us to give quality content, and also helps the testers.
+If you find any missed test cases, please drop them in the comment section to help us give quality content and help the testers.